AlfonsoLRz/tpc-anomalies/README.md

 The published project is able to recalculate the voxelization and calculate new anomalies according to a neighborhood size and a $\sigma$ threshold to adjust the sensitivity of the pipeline.
 Note that, by default, no anomalies are displayed until they are calculated once.
 To this end, please click the `Rebuild grid` button, which computes the regular grid as well as the outlier voxels.

-The following image shows a screenshot of the Graphical User Interface (GUI) that enable setting all these parameters.
+The following image shows a screenshot of the Graphical User Interface (GUI) that enables setting all these parameters.

 <p align="center">
     <img src="readme_assets/GUI.PNG" width=800/></br>